-This is Ms. Mallon’s first year teaching at Saint Agnes, and she is thrilled to be here!
+This is Ms. Mallon’s second year teaching at Saint Agnes, and she is thrilled to be here!
 She spent the last 10 years working in higher education and ministry and is excited to be back in the classroom full-time.
 Ms. Mallon received her Bachelors in Theology and Educaion at Mount St. Mary’s University and my Masters in Education/Administraiton and Supervision at Marymount University.
 When she’s not in the classroom, she loves running, spending time with her Godchildren, and reading!
 She looks forward to being a part of the St. Agnes family!

 Primary Grades At A Glance

 The focus in the Primary School is building strong foundations in academics, faith, and community.
 The Primary School provides a spiritual and educational environment valuing the development and growth of each child.
 Students explore a curriculum that provides hands-on learning and opportunities to deepen their faith.
 Small class size (average class size: 24) reinforces the sense of community.

 Teaching teams provide continuity of instruction between the two classes in each grade and across grade levels.
 Each subject carefully builds on the skills mastered in the previous grade and teachers use standardized approaches to ensure a natural and continuous flow of learning.
 Saint Agnes uses a Balanced Literacy approach to teaching language arts, incorporating a comprehensive program that includes reading, writing, speaking, listening, and viewing.
 This approach includes teaching phonics, grammar skills, reading and comprehension strategies, and writing forms and skills.
 Math and science includes flexible small group study, manipulatives, the scientific method, and hands-on activities.